googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 needs in mind.
 In those cases (as described below) it's appropriate to constrain or ban standard features.

 `google-cloud-cpp` tries to minimize the number of dependencies it imposes on its users.
 When the C++ standard solves a problem we prefer to adopt that solution first.
-If the C++ standard does not solve a feature, or if the solution is not yet widely available we use [abseil](https://www.abseil.io) as an alternative.

 ##### Avoid surprising or dangerous constructs

 C++ has features that are more surprising or dangerous than one might think at a glance.
 Some style guide restrictions are in place to prevent falling into these pitfalls.
 There is a high bar for style guide waivers on such restrictions, because waiving such rules often directly risks compromising program correctness.

 ##### Concede to optimization when necessary

 Performance optimizations can sometimes be necessary and appropriate, even when they conflict with the other principles of this document.

 ##### Adopt rules that can be enforced by automatic tools

 When designing this style guide we biased towards rules that can be automatically enforced by linters such as `clang-tidy` or `clang-format`